ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-Experiment with different image resolutions, color maps, or ways of populating the image array beyond using the hit count to explore new visual perspectives.
+- Explore displaying the attractor in 3D by using density as the Z-axis to visualize the structure in three dimensions.
-Explore displaying the attractor in 3D by using density as the Z-axis to visualize the structure in three dimensions.
+- Experiment with different image resolutions, color maps, or ways of populating the image array beyond using the hit count to explore new visual perspectives.

 [Also check out my simpler Rust version](https://github.com/ratwolfzero/hopalong)